AdamCicherski/Genome-Assembly/README.md

 ### Scaffold Generation
 After the last iteration, the labels of vertices are returned as scaffolds.
 If there are too many scaffolds, a greedy heuristic is used to find paths with higher coverage, which are then utilized as scaffolds.

-This algorithm provides an overview of the steps involved in the process, and further details can be found within the implementation.